IEvangelist/davidpine.net/content/blog/journey-of-a-lifetime.md

     <iframe src="https://www.youtube.com/embed/5jCy7oHbDaE" frameborder="0" allowfullscreen></iframe>
 </div>

-Shortly after the ceremony we drove to Novi Sad.
+Shortly after the ceremony, we drove to Novi Sad.
 We arrived without a hitch, settling into our hotels.
 Followed by a city tour, which proved to be a spectacular site.
 Dinner was at the {{< url-link "Terasa" "https://www.terasa.rs/" >}}.
 This sits right on the Danube river and at the foot of the Novi Sad fortress.
 Håkon was able to capture some amazing footage with his drone...the view was beautifully stunning.

 <div class="iframe_container">
     <iframe src="https://www.youtube.com/embed/rC4pvMA8Qsk" frameborder="0" allowfullscreen></iframe>
 </div>

 ## Sremski Karlovci & Danube River

 ### April 19, 2018

 The 19th was a really relaxing day, we had a walking tour, lunch on the Danube river, followed by a wine tasting at the {{< url-link "Museum of Beekeeping and Wine Cellar Zivanovic" "https://www.muzejzivanovic.com/" >}}.
 Again, Håkon let his drone capture some of the essence and scenery.
 This video starts well beyond the town center, working its way back towards where we had lunch on the river.
 Yes, that establishment in the distance is where Håkon is navigating his drone recording this clip.
 I am seriously trying to convince my wife to let me purchase one of these drones.
 If you want to buy it for yourself {{< url-link "here is the link" "https://www.amazon.com/Mavic-Platinum-Quadcopter-Camera-Batteries/dp/B07871KXMP" >}}.